chef/monitoring-integration-automate/prometheus/prometheus_msteams_Integration_and_Notification.md

 # MS Teams Integration and Notification

-The scope here is to connect MS Teams to Prometheus in order to:
+The scope here is to connect MS Teams to Prometheus to:

-1. Notify on-call responders based on alerts triggered from prometheus.
+1. Notify on-call responders based on alerts triggered from Prometheus.

 1. See incidents and escalations.

-1. Get daily reminders as to who is on-call.
+1. Get daily reminders as to who is On-call.

 ## Configure AlertManager for MS Teams

-Before performing the following steps, please ensure alertmanager is installed and configured to run as a service.
-Refer to the [Alert Manager installation guide](./Prometheus_Monitor_configuration_and_alerting.md)
+Before performing the following steps, please ensure Alertmanager is installed and configured to run as a service.
+Refer to the [Alertmanager installation guide](./Prometheus_Monitor_configuration_and_alerting.md)

 ## Prometheus and MS Teams Integration

-The following steps provides the guidance to prepare MS Teams receiver for the alert manager to send alerts.
-Refer to [prometheus-msteams documentation](https://github.com/prometheus-msteams/prometheus-msteams/releases) for more details.
+The following steps guide the preparation of an MS Teams receiver for the Alertmanager to send alerts.
+Refer to the [Prometheus MS Teams documentation](https://github.com/prometheus-msteams/prometheus-msteams/releases) for more details.

 ### Configure MS Teams

-1. Create Team.
+1. Create Teams.

-2. Create Team Channel.
+1. Create a Team Channel.

-    Create a channel in Ms-teams where you want to send alerts.
+    * Create a channel in Ms-teams where you want to send alerts.

-3. Create Incoming Webhook.
+1. Create Incoming Webhook.

-    * Click on connectors(found connectors in options of the channel), and then search for ‘incoming webhook’ connector.
+    * Select connectors(found in channel options), and then search for the ‘incoming webhook’ connector.

         ![Incoming Webhook Connector](./images/msteam-1.png)

-    * Create a webhook of this channel.
-Incoming webhook is used to send notification from external services to track the activities.
+    * Create a webhook for this channel.
+Incoming webhooks send notifications from external services to track the activities.

         ![Select Channel](./images/msteam-2.png)